The Residential Life Departments overall goal is to provide you with a living and

 - a referral agent for professional help

 Resident Assistants have scheduled office hours every evening from 6pm - 11pm.
 The RAs who serve the three residence halls on 27th street can be located in the RA Office in Coed Hall.
-The RAs who serve Kaufman Hall can be located in the RA Office in teh Kaufman Lobby.
+The RAs who serve Kaufman Hall can be located in the RA Office in the Kaufman Lobby.

 WHO'S HERE TO HELP?
 Building Managers